Career Services Current Internships 2019

 Start your application at goldmansachs.com/careers/events

-Eligibility Requirements: Undergraduate students graduating between December 2019 and June 2021.
+Eligibility Requirements: Undergraduates graduating between December 2021 and June 2023.

 To be considered for any of these events, please complete the following steps:

 1. Submit applications through our events portal at www.goldmansachs.com/careers/events.
 Search under “Diversity” events to apply.

 2. Complete all questions contained in the “Inbox Task” that you will receive once you apply on the events portal.

 3. Complete a video interview via the HireVue platform.
 Please note: You may apply to as many programs as you’d like, but may only be selected to attend one in-person program.
 You need to complete the application only once if applying

 to multiple programs.

 The White House Initiative on Asian Americans and Pacific Islanders offer full-time internships year round (spring, summer, and fall).
 Part-time applicants who can commit to at least 20 hours a week will be considered, although the Initiative prioritizes full-time applicants (32-40 hours a week).
 Internships are available in Washington, DC at the Initiative headquarters.

 HRTP: A Public Health Internship Program -Training the next generation of public-health leaders is at the heart of our mission.
 Through our health and research training programs, undergraduate, graduate, and professional students can work with experienced mentors confronting real-life challenges in the field.
 The Health Department's training programs include a 10-12 week, full-time summer course, and a part-time course during the academic year.
 Participants gain experience in planning, research, administration, and evaluation.